zeThijs/NMRiH-Translation-Files/README.md

 **Translation files for use with sm-map-translator.** https://github.com/dysphie/sm-map-translator

 **This is a dump of translations, automagically retrieved using MyMemory API.
-Some translations may be a bit inaccurate.
-Took a while to make, with over a million characters translated.**
+Some translations may be a bit inaccurate.**
-Please feel free to leave improvements, additions with a pull request or message.
+Took a while to make, with over a million characters translated Please feel free to leave improvements, additions with a pull request or message.
 I'm curious how accurate the translations are in general, leave a message ! ( I don't speak most of the translated languages )